Boris-Barboris/dsubs/arch/Roadmap.rst

 	+ Text box (readonly, multiline).
 Has a scroll bar, word wrap.
 		- word wrap.
 		+ symbol wrap - very ugly, but works and easy to write.
-		+ if box is too small, wrap by characters.
 		+ tab character correctly displayed.
 		+ vertical scroll by mouse wheel.
 		+ scroll bar (implemented as composite).